 The troglodytes that make news placement decisions at News Corp tabloids accidentally stumbled on a good thing this week: they opened up an honest discourse on Australian history.
 That certainly wasn’t the intention when the Daily Telegraph and others decided on Wednesday it was time to party like it was 1999 and re-open the culture wars.
 As Waleed Aly said the Tele’s front page was a longstanding part of the lies Australia tells itself about its history.

-I don’t want to go too deeply into the grubby paper (later humorously renamed the Tele Nullius) and its story.
-The Whitewash headline, picture of Captain James Cook and its contention that the University of New South Wales rewrites the history books to state Cook “invaded” Australia has been widely deconstructed and destroyed elsewhere.
+I don’t want to go too deeply into the grubby paper (humorously dubbed the Tele Nullius) and its story.
+The Whitewash headline, picture of Captain James Cook and its contention the University of New South Wales rewrites the history books to state Cook “invaded” Australia has been widely deconstructed and destroyed elsewhere.
 The story featured quotes from a right-wing historian, a right-wing lobby group and a right-wing politician.
-Needless Indigenous people were not represented.
-It was simply foolish fodder which the paper believes reflects its audience’s view.
+Indigenous people were not consulted.
+It was foolish fodder the paper believes reflects its audience’s view.

-There was a similar if more half-hearted effort I saw in the Courier-Mail aimed at Queensland universities and I would imagine the other capital city tabloids also joined in the dog-whistle exposing “political correctness gone mad.”
-But once the usual suspects of shock jocks, right-wing columnists and radio has-beens finished fulminating at “liberal” universities imposing their dogma, the story brought up manylivelyconsideredresponses – including Aly’s, which accepted the obvious conclusion that Australia was, indeed, invaded.
+There was a similar if more half-hearted effort in the Courier-Mail aimed at Queensland universities and the other capital city tabloids also joined in the dog-whistle exposing “political correctness gone mad.”
+But once the usual suspects of shock jocks, right-wing columnists and radio has-beens finished fulminating at “liberal” universities imposing their dogma, the story brought up manylivelyconsideredresponses – including Aly’s, which accepted the fact Australia was invaded.
 Even politicians stood up to the nonsense, for once.
 Queensland Premier Annastacia Palaszczuk said the dispossession and massacre of Aboriginal Australians was part of our history.
 “It must be taught and appreciated by all Australians,” she said.

-His talk was backed up by a sociologist, Charles Rowley, whose trilogy The Destruction of Aboriginal Society (1970), Outcasts in White Australia (1971) and The Remote Aborigines (1971) was a game changer in a presenting a new view of Aboriginal Australia.
-Historians were stung into action, led by Henry Reynolds who delved into the Queensland records and looked at first hand testimony in books and newspapers to show how the colony with the largest Indigenous population was invaded and eventually taken over, thanks to a political squatter class who directly benefitted from the takeover with the help of a native police force.
+His talk was backed up by sociologist, Charles Rowley, whose trilogy The Destruction of Aboriginal Society (1970), Outcasts in White Australia (1971) and The Remote Aborigines (1971) presented a new view of Aboriginal Australia.
+Historians were stung into action, led by Henry Reynolds who delved into Queensland records and looked at first hand testimony in books and newspapers.
+He showed how the colony with the largest Indigenous population was invaded and eventually taken over, thanks to a political squatter class who directly benefitted with the help of a native police force.
 Lyndell Ryan did a similar job for Tasmania, as did Heather Goodall in NSW, and gradually a picture built up across Australia of a land violently taken over.

-Yet this picture was slow to infiltrate the mainstream and when it did it was fiercely resisted.
+This picture was slow to infiltrate the mainstream and when it did it was fiercely resisted.
 The cult of forgetfulness was strong.
-A cosy image of a settler society was comforting and this new history was too confronting.
-Because it had been outside the official history for so long, many suspected this new narrative and questioned the motivations of the historians.
+The cosy image of settler society was comforting and this new history was too confronting.
+Because it had been outside the official history for so long, many suspected this new narrative and questioned the motivations of historians.
 In 1996 new Prime Minister John Howard tapped into those feelings saying (white) Australians deserved to feel “relaxed and comfortable” about their history.
 But the only way they could do that was to attack the new history (ignoring it was no longer an option).
-Howard was enthusiastically supported in this culture war by the stormtroopers in the Murdoch empire and for the next decade there was an exhausting and unsatisfying battle of tit-for-tat.
-But the effect was tangible as the new history was pushed to the sidelines with a preference on glorifying white military history at Gallipoli and elsewhere.
+Howard was enthusiastically supported in this culture war by Murdoch empire stormtroopers and for a decade there was an exhausting and unsatisfying battle of tit-for-tat.
+The effect was tangible as the new history was pushed to the sidelines with a preference on glorifying white military history at Gallipoli and elsewhere.

 Just as in the “climate science wars” which followed a similar trajectory, few professional historians disputed the new narrative.
-The main one was the curmudgeonly Keith Windschuttle – the only historian News Corp bothered to contact in this week’s kerfuffle.
+The main one was the curmudgeonly Keith Windschuttle – the only historian News Corp contacted in this week’s kerfuffle.
 The title of Windschuttle’s book The Fabrication of Aboriginal History said more about his research than the historians of Tasmanian history he was attempting to debunk.
-His counter-history of a land of little violence was soundly and rigorously rebuffed many times.
+His counter-history of a land of little violence was rigorously rebuffed many times.